Revenue & Conversion

 * **Product Viewed** for engagement campaigns

-If the selected conversion event is monetary, the same setup can also support revenue reporting.
+If the selected conversion event is monetary, the same setup also supports revenue reporting.
+This is why choosing the right conversion definition matters.
+It directly shapes the meaning of the report.

 ### Use the dashboard